TheCheatsrichter/Gw2_Launchbuddy/README.md

 # Gw2_Launchbuddy V 1.0.0
-# The following FAQ may not match with upcomign BETA releases!
+# The following FAQ may not match with upcoming BETA releases!
 Custom launcher generator for the video game Guild Wars 2.
 TheCheatsrichter.
 All rights reserved.